miguelmota/solidity-idiosyncrasies/README.md

 > [Solidity](https://github.com/ethereum/solidity) gotchas, pitfalls, limitations, and idiosyncrasies.

-This is a list of things that have caused me to bang my head against a brick wall when coming across them in solidity.
+This is a list of things that have caused me to bang my head against a brick wall when coming across them in solidity, especially when starting out as a beginner.

 <img src="headbang.gif" width="80" />